souvik-jana/hands-on-school-2025/README.md

 In addition, there are two other special modes:
 * `-h`, simply display the help message with the list of options and exits.
 * `-c`, this will clean up all previous attempts, including Conda environment and downloaded data.
 This is useful for a fresh start.

+2. The `LVK_skyloc_samples`
+This directory contains both the sky location samples for all public catalogues, and the associated skymaps.

+The samples can be pulled with `git lfs`, and the skymaps should be downloaded during setup.

+3. The `LVK_PE_data`
+This is where the posterior files will be stored in if `-p` was called in the setup.

 ## Fork and GitHub
 If you would like to work and collaborate on your own fork, here are two approaches: